florianheinemann/passwordless/README.md

 ```

 ### 3. Setup your delivery
-This is very much depending on what you use to deliver your tokens, but if you use emailjs this could like this:
+This is very much depending on how you want to deliver your tokens, but if you use emailjs this could look like this:
 ```javascript
 var smtpServer  = email.server.connect({
    user:    yourEmail,